-De Anza uses some of the same textbooks as the private massage schoold did.
+De Anza uses some of the same textbooks as the private massage school did.
 Both schools use the anatomy book Trail Guide to the Body by Andrew Biel, but the Anatomy and Physiology books are different.

 The Anatomy and Physiology book McKinnon uses is the Anatomy and Physiology the Massage Connection by Kalyani Premkumar.
-I have not taken the physiology and anatomy at De Anza yet, so I am not sure what they use.
+I have not taken physiology and anatomy at De Anza yet, so I am not sure what they use.
 But they require college-level science courses for the associate’s degree although you do not have to take straight science courses for the 500-hour state certification.
 All of the textbooks are of course at least 50 dollars each.
 Some are available used or for rent.

 De Anza uses the Theory and Practice of Therapeutic Massage by Mark Beck for an overview of everything massage related.
 This is the book I studied to pass the MBLEX.

 The full associate’s degree program at De Anza requires taking two anatomy and physiology classes as well as doing an internship, a business course, and a lot of other massage modules.
 They offer clinical-deep-tissue, as well as a sports massage program and chair massage.
 But you have the choice to start with the 500-hour program and start working while you continue through the 1000-hour program at De Anza for an Associate’s degree.
-But you don’t have to get the associate’s degree to work as a massage therapist.
+But you don’t have to get an associate’s degree to work as a massage therapist.